 Happy Independence Day Zambia!
-The country will be celebrating their 55 years of independence on October 24, 2019.
-On this day in 1964, the British colony of Northern Rhodesia became the independent Republic of Zambia, after overcoming extreme obstacles and decades of nationalist struggle.
+The country will be celebrating its 57 years of independence on October 24, .
+On this day in 1964, the British colony of Northern Rhodesia became the independent Republic of Zambia, after overcoming extreme obstacles and decades of the nationalist struggle.

 The Republic of Zambia celebrates its independence day with utmost enthusiasm and fervor.
 It is an opportunity to honor Zambia’s convention of solidarity and peace, reflected in the motto “One Zambia, One Nation,” and to reaffirm its commitment to a democratic future that guarantees respect for individual freedoms and responsible administration.

 Independence Day of Zambia

 The Zambian Independence Day will be celebrated on 24 October.
 This year, Zambians will celebrate their country’s 55th Anniversary of Independence since gaining freedom from Great Britain in 1964.